 Welt-Straus gave women a feeling of international connectedness and continued to represent the Jewish women of Palestine at international assemblies and in activity on behalf of women in Palestine.

-American Jewish women also saw her as an important figure in the work for women’s rights in Palestine.
+American Jewish women also saw Welt-Straus as an important figure in the work for women’s rights in Palestine.
 In the opinion of Sarah Kussy, a member of Hadassah who visited Palestine in 1923, Welt-Straus was the one who organized the Union and affected its achievements.
 In the report she wrote for a local American newspaper, Kussy wrote:

 Dr. Straus has organized the Women’s Equal Rights Association which is very influential in advancing the political status of the women in Palestine.
 Her work has had an influence on the formulation of the constitution of that country (Kussy, 1923).

 In her final years, Welt-Straus fell ill and went to her family in Geneva, where she died at the age of 82.
-Upon her death on December 15, 1938, Sarah Azaryahu wrote: “Her extraordinary and captivating personality, her exalted talents and wide education, enabled Dr. Welt-Straus to win a place of honor among women who headed large international organizations.
+Upon her death on December 15, 1938, Sara Azaryahu wrote: “Her extraordinary and captivating personality, her exalted talents and wide education, enabled Dr. Welt-Straus to win a place of honor among women who headed large international organizations.
 She was the life and soul of the Union of Hebrew Women (Ha’aretz, 1939).”
-Welt-Straus’s activity in the union was undoubtedly vital and significant, as her twenty years as chairwoman can testify.
+Welt-Straus’s activity in the union was undoubtedly vital and significant, as her many years as chairwoman can testify.